cirruslabs/cirrus-ci-docs/docs/guide/quick-start.md

 <img src="/assets/images/screenshots/github/statuses-pr.png" />

 !!! info "Examples"
-    Don't forget to check [examples page](../examples.md) for ready-to-copy examples of `.cirrus.yml` configuration files for different languages and build systems.
+    Don't forget to check [examples page](../examples.md) for ready-to-copy examples of some `.cirrus.yml` configuration files for different languages and build systems.

 !!! info "Life of a build"
     Please check [a high level overview of what's happening under the hood](build-life.md) when a changed is pushed